-Estimates of useful lives and depreciation methods - The Entity reviews its estimates of useful lives and methods of depreciation on the Modular rig and equipment periodically and the effect of any changes in estimate is recognized prospectively.
-Changes in these estimates could have a significant impact on the statements of financial position and comprehensive income of the Entity.
+Estimates of useful lives and depreciation methods - The Entity reviews its estimates of useful lives and methods of depreciation on Jack-up and equipment periodically and the effect of any change in estimate is recognized prospectively.
+Changes in these estimates could have a significant impact on the Entity's statements of financial position and comprehensive income.

-Recovery of tax losses carryforwards - The Entity makes financial and tax projections for the purpose of maximizing efficiency with respect to accounting and tax results.
-For tax purposes, the Entity realized a significant loss due to the devaluation of the Mexican peso with respect to the US dollar during 2024 and 2023.
+Recovery of tax losses carryforwards - The Entity makes financial and tax projections in order to maximize efficiency with respect to accounting and tax results.
+For tax purposes, the Entity realized a significant loss due to the devaluation of the Mexican peso against the US dollar during 2023 and 2022.
+The Entity expects to amortize tax losses against tax profits generated in subsequent years, with the normal operation of its Jack-up.

-5. Modular rig and equipment, net
+5. Jack-up and equipment